onestardao/WFGY/TensionUniverse/BlackHole/Q001_riemann_hypothesis.md

 ## 2. Position in the BlackHole graph

 This block records how Q001 sits inside the BlackHole graph as nodes and edges among Q001–Q125.
-Each edge is listed with a one line reason that points to a concrete component or tension type.
+Each edge is listed with a one line reason that points to a concrete component, constraint, or tension type.

 ### 2.1 Upstream problems

-These problems provide prerequisites, tools, or general foundations that Q001 relies on at the effective layer.
+These problems provide prerequisites, tools, or foundations that Q001 relies on at the effective layer.

 * Q016 (BH_MATH_ZFC_CH_L3_016)
-  Reason: Provides foundational perspective on set theory and continuum structure that underlies the analytic_field used in the RH encoding.
+  Reason: Supplies effective layer contracts for auditable countable ladders, deterministic region families, and set based state space handling that are reused here.

 * Q018 (BH_MATH_RANDOM_MATRIX_ZEROS_L3_018)
-  Reason: Supplies the random matrix perspective used to define spectral_tension baselines for the zero distribution.
+  Reason: Supplies pre declared random matrix reference ensembles used as optional `Ref_spec` baselines for spectral summaries.

 * Q019 (BH_MATH_DIOPH_DENSITY_L3_019)
-  Reason: Encodes frameworks for rational point and density problems that parallel how prime distributions are linked to zeta zeros.
+  Reason: Supplies reusable audit patterns for coupling discrete arithmetic summaries to continuous like feature encodings under a frozen procedure.

 ### 2.2 Downstream problems

-These problems are direct reuse targets of Q001 components or depend on Q001 spectral tension structure.
+These problems are reuse targets of Q001 components or depend on Q001 style spectral tension structure.

 * Q002 (BH_MATH_GRH_L3_002)
-  Reason: Reuses the SpectralTensionScore_RH component as a template for L function families.
+  Reason: Reuses the `SpectralTensionScore_RH` interface and the admissible encoding tuple pattern as a template for L function families.

 * Q003 (BH_MATH_BSD_L3_003)
-  Reason: Uses zeta and L function spectral tension to constrain ranks of elliptic curves.
+  Reason: Reuses the counterfactual world separation template for coupling spectral summaries to arithmetic invariants within a frozen encoding instance.

 * Q015 (BH_MATH_RANK_BOUNDS_L3_015)
-  Reason: Depends on spectral_tension ideas to relate global L function behavior to uniform rank bounds.
+  Reason: Reuses the spectral arithmetic coupling audit pattern and the refinement ladder protocol, without claiming any theorem level consequence.

 * Q018 (BH_MATH_RANDOM_MATRIX_ZEROS_L3_018)
-  Reason: Uses Q001 spectral_tension functional as the reference object for comparing actual zero statistics with model ensembles.
+  Reason: Reuses the region family and histogram mismatch definition to compare zero statistics with pre declared ensembles.

 ### 2.3 Parallel problems

 Parallel nodes share similar tension types but no direct component dependence.

 * Q036 (BH_PHYS_HIGH_TC_MECH_L3_036)
-  Reason: Both Q001 and Q036 are governed by hidden spectral structures that must match macroscopic observables under spectral_tension.
+  Reason: Both use spectral_tension style functionals that compare structured spectra with macroscopic summaries under frozen observables.

 * Q039 (BH_PHYS_QTURBULENCE_L3_039)
-  Reason: Both are governed by complex fields with intricate structure where global laws emerge from local spectral patterns.
+  Reason: Both use multi scale region families and invariant style summaries to diagnose complex field behavior without deep generative rules.

 ### 2.4 Cross domain edges

-Cross domain edges connect Q001 to problems in other domains that can reuse its components.
+Cross domain edges connect Q001 to problems in other domains that can reuse its patterns and components.

 * Q032 (BH_PHYS_QTHERMO_L3_032)
-  Reason: Can reuse tension style functionals on spectra to relate microscopic energy distributions to macroscopic thermodynamic behavior.
+  Reason: Can reuse frozen spectral mismatch functionals for comparing microscopic spectra with macroscopic summary observables.

 * Q040 (BH_PHYS_QBLACKHOLE_INFO_L3_040)
-  Reason: Can reuse spectral_tension tools to study how field spectra encode information in black hole models.
+  Reason: Can reuse region ladder audits and spectral mismatch baselines for information encoding studies.

 * Q059 (BH_CS_INFO_THERMODYN_L3_059)
-  Reason: Reuses the notion of tension between spectral structure and information theoretic observables.
+  Reason: Reuses the tension between a structured spectrum and information theoretic observables under a fixed encoding instance.

 * Q123 (BH_AI_INTERP_L3_123)
-  Reason: Uses RH spectral_tension encoding as a model for interpreting internal AI representations as structured spectra.
+  Reason: Reuses the counterfactual separation protocol and the idea of interpreting internal representations as structured spectra, at the effective layer.

 ---